-The column was withdrawn from the website the following day and a placatory statement, largely a retraction and grovelling apology, issued by the editor.
+The column was withdrawn the following day and a placatory statement, largely a retraction and grovelling apology, issued by the editor.
 The Reader’s Editor also wrote 1,300 words of apology, which was far longer than the bothersome column.
 That same week, more than 100 trans rights protesters turned up to the newspaper’s offices with placards and loudhailers, clearly not even slightly appeased.

 This is their standard reaction to any attempt at the slightest critical discussion of the issue.
 So it’s no wonder that editors in print, radio and television are far more frightened of being accused of ‘transphobia’ than they are of upsetting the rather quieter feminists – myself included – who take issue with the trans notion of gender being innate, and male and female brains being distinct.

 Will you allow me to explain?
 Transgender theory centres on the idea that there is something inherent about ‘male’ and ‘female’ characteristics.
 Whereas feminists argue that gender is merely a social construction1, the transgender line is that girls and boys are born hardwired to like either pink or blue and so if a boy wants to dance around in his mother’s shoes and prefers pink, he was clearly born in the wrong body.
 Admittedly this is a rather reductive description of the two arguments, but I would say a fairly accurate one.